How Einstein's Equation Emerges From CFT$_2$: Intuitive understanding of the derivation

-Given a metric, we know how to compute the geodesic distance between two points.
-On the other hand, the metric can also be extracted from geodesics.
+Although our derivation of Einstein's equation is entirely within the framework of CFT, it is instructive to provide an intuitive picture.
+To this end, let us turn to geometry.
 Consider a geodesic $x(\tau), \tau\in [0,t]$ connecting two points $x(\tau=0)$ and $x'(\tau=t)$. $L(x,x')$ is the geodesic length.
-The Synge's world function \citep{Synge:1960} is a biscalar of $x$ and $x'$, defined as half the squared distance,
+The Synge's world function is a biscalar of $x$ and $x'$, defined as,